How to Write a Japanese Invoice (請求書)

 Invoice vs Receipt

-- Invoice (請求書): A document that requests payment.
+- Invoice (請求書): A document that requests payment before settlement.

 - Receipt (領収書): A document that proves payment was completed.